Erik M. Ross: Naval career

 Ross was commissioned as an ensign through the Naval Reserve Officers Training Corps program at Cornell University in 1988.
 At sea, his earlier assignments include having served aboard the USS Coronado (AGF-11), the USS Callaghan (DDG-994), as executive officer of the USS Pearl Harbor (LSD-52) and operations officer of the USS Tarawa (LHA-1).
 From 2006 to 2007, Ross commanded the USS Whidbey Island (LSD-41), which included a tour of duty during Operation Enduring Freedom.
 Ross was executive officer of the USS Bataan (LHD-5) from 2010 to 2011, from which time he was its commanding officer from August 2011 to February 2013.

-Ross's shore assignments include serving on the Strategic Planning and Policy Directorate of United States Pacific Command, director of the Fleet and International Training Department (N72) at Surface Warfare Officers School, an instructor at the Navy's Command Leadership School and chief of staff for Commander, Naval Surface Forces Atlantic.
+Ross's shore assignments include serving on the Strategic Planning and Policy Directorate of United States Pacific Command, director of the Fleet and International Training Department (N72) at Surface Warfare Officers School, an instructor at the Navy's Command Leadership School and chief of staff for Commander, Naval Surface Force Atlantic.
 He assumed the presidency of the Board of Inspection and Survey in June 2017, coupled with a promotion to rear admiral (lower half).

 Ross assumed his final command of Expeditionary Strike Group 2 from Rear Admiral John B. Skillman on July 23, 2019 in a change of command ceremony aboard Ross's former command, the USS Bataan.